Core Energy Desks · Trading Desk

 13. Lessons from Major Gas Blow-Ups

-14. Europe Gas Crisis - Desk Decisions
+14. Europe Gas Crisis: Desk Decisions

 15. US Winter Storm Stress

-16. Case Study: Desk Survival Playbook
+16. Case Study: The Desk Survival Playbook

 Module 6 - Execution, Scheduling & Operations (Chapters 79-90) 12 chapters

-1. Trade Intent vs Physical Reality
+1. Trade Intent versus Physical Reality

-2. Nomination & Renomination Risk
+2. Nomination and Renomination Risk

 3. Scheduler-Trader Conflict

-4. Pipeline Constraints & Reality
+4. Pipeline Constraints and Reality

-5. Storage Injection / Withdrawal Failures
+5. Storage Injection and Withdrawal Failures

 6. LNG Cargo Execution Risk